-APG piles should be designed and constructed with tip elevations extending a minimum ten feet into competent dense formational materials and a minimum ten feet below proposed rough grades.
+As indicated herein, deep foundations are suitable for support of proposed building feet into competent dense formational materials and a minimum ten feet below proposed rough grades.
 Prior to in-situ testing, preliminary auger cast pile design should be completed by a qualified design build specialty contractor based on allowable end bearings on the order of 15,000 psf and 800 psf skin friction for the portion of the APG in competent dense formational materials.
 A one third increase in the capacities is considered appropriate for evaluation of short-duration loads such as those resulting from wind or seismic forces.
 A load testing program is also to be designed and detailed by the pile installation contractor.
-However, the pile testing program should be reviewed and approved by CTE prior construction.